kimjarvis/reemote/docs/source/gettingstarted.rst

     +------------------+-------------+
     None

+The False under the host localhost indicates that the command didn't change anything on the host.

 Inventory is a function that describes the hosts on which the execute function in class Hello_world runs.
 In this case its our localhost.
 The yield in execute class in Hello_world describes the action.
 In this case its to echo "hello world".
 The echo command does not change the host so the